The last thing people want in a public restroom is more germs, but depending on how they dry their hands, that may be exactly what they are spreading.

 There Is Another Path

 What's the best course of action for hand washers?
 Even the professionals are debating the issue.
-An April 2016 study published in Infection Control & Hospital Epidemiology compared the three-step handwashing method outlined by the U.S. Centers for Disease Control to the six-step strategy of the World Health Organization.
+An April 2016 study published in Infection Control & Hospital Epidemiology compared the three-step handwashing method outlined by the U.S. Centers for Disease Control and Prevention (CDC) to the six-step strategy of the World Health Organization.
 The study, which observed doctors and nurses using both of these handwashing techniques, found the six-step method got rid of more bacteria.
 This method includes using an alcohol-based hand rub.
+The CDC has since changed their recommendation from the 3-step hand-washing process to a 5-step protocol.

 The issue of compliance when implementing the six-step process came up during the study.
 "Only 65 percent of providers completed the entire hand hygiene process, despite participants having instructions on the technique in front of them and having their technique observed," says Jacqui Reilly, the study's lead author.
 "This warrants further investigation."